nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ##### Key Pointers:
 * Similar to module, Kaji does not allow duplicate of chapter names, therefore, if the existing chapter has the same name as the new chapter, you will get an error message
-* Kaji is not case-sensitive, therefore, a new chapter named `chapter`  will be treated equally to a module named `CHAPTER`.
+* Kaji is not case-sentive, therefore, a new chapter named `chapter`  will be treated equally as module named `CHAPTER`.

 ##### Example 1:
 Input: